HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig18.png" aria-labelledby="fig18-caption" width="600">
   </a>
   <div id="fig18-caption" class="visually-hidden">Bar chart of FID distributions for the top 23 most popular geographies.
 Korea has the most fast websites at 69%.
 From there, the percent of fast websites declines steadily for other geographies: Australia 55%, United States 52%, Canada 51%, etc.</div>
   <figcaption>Figure 18.
-Distribution of websites labelled as having fast, moderate, or slow FID, broken down by geo.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FID, broken down by geo.</figcaption>
 </figure>

 In this breakdown of FID by geographic location, Korea is out in front of everyone else again.
 But the top geos have some new faces: Australia, the United States, and Canada are next with more than 50% of websites having fast FID.